 For software, the box currently runs stock Ubuntu 18.04.
 I've slimmed it down a bit (no GUI), but I'm definitely missing some things.
 I'll probably switch to Lubuntu, as it has a much smaller install disc.
 From there, removing anything not necessary (like the desktop).

-Had further talks with the DC, looks like everything will be ready for me to move in tomorrow.
+Looks like everything should be ready for me to move in tomorrow.

 I was too busy over the weekend, especially with Father's Day.
-Today my guy was out of office.
-Too bad, I really wanted to be up and running for this month's FAT.
-Seems like I'll be able to talk with him tomorrow about the progress.
+Doesn't look like I'll be able to be up and running today.
+I hoping I could be up and running for this month's FAT.

 I was able to check out the space.
 Internet still needs to be dropped in.
 My additional parts also arrived.
 I didn't think to check the dimensions on the fans.
 They're a lot deeper than regular ones I'm used to, so I can only fit the front 3.
 The ones by the GPU rails collide.
 Will need to find some slimmer, high CFM fans for alternatives.